Kinesiology and Sport Sciences, Master of Arts in Education

 Thesis Option

-In addition to academic coursework, students must complete a 6 hour thesis project (PE 896) under the direction of a thesis advisor.
+In addition to academic coursework, students must complete a 6 hour thesis project (KSS 896) under the direction of a thesis advisor.
 At the time a student elects to write a thesis, the advisor and the Chair of the KSS Graduate Program Committee shall obtain approval from the Dean of Graduate Studies and Academic Outreach on the composition of the committee by submitting a "Proposed Supervisory Committee" form.
 This committee will approve a thesis proposal and guide the student in the writing of the thesis.
 The committee will also examine the student in the required oral examination at the completion of the project.
 The time and place of the examination will be determined by the Chair of the Committee.

 Thesis and Thesis Committee